Maury Yeston: Musical theatre career

 Meanwhile, Yeston's In the Beginning, a musical poking good-natured fun at the first five books of the Bible from the perspective of ordinary people living through the events described, had been workshopped at the Manhattan Theatre Club with an initial Book by Larry Gelbart under the title 1-2-3-4-5 in 1987 and 1988.
-After various revisions and tryouts, it was finally produced under its current title at Maine State Music Theatre in 1998.
-A producer introduced Yeston to Alan Jay Lerner to show him a song from the show, "New Words", and "Lerner thought the song was so wonderful he invited me to stop by his office every couple of weeks so he could give me pointers.
+After various revisions and tryouts, it was finally produced under its current title at Maine State Music Theatre in 1998 and has been revived regionally since then.
+Yeston showed Alan Jay Lerner a song from In the Beginning, "New Words", and "Lerner thought the song was so wonderful he invited me to stop by his office every couple of weeks so he could give me pointers.
 He said Oscar Hammerstein had done that for him and he wanted to do that for me.
 So, I really got coaching lessons – mentoring – in a series of meetings with Alan Jay Lerner as a result of having written that song."
-In 1988 Yeston recorded a studio album of the musical Goya: A Life in Song, produced by the noted Phil Ramone.
-Plácido Domingo sang the role of Spanish painter Francisco de Goya, with Jennifer Rush, Gloria Estefan, Dionne Warwick, Richie Havens, and Seiko Matsuda.
-Domingo was interested in starring in a stage musical about Goya and suggested to producer Alan Carr that Yeston would be the right person to create the vehicle since Domingo had admired Yeston's work on Nine.
-Because of Domingo's time commitments, the musical was made into a concept album instead.
+Plácido Domingo wanted to star in a musical about Spanish painter Francisco de Goya and suggested to producer Allan Carr that Yeston would be the right person to create the vehicle, since Domingo admired Nine.
+Yeston wrote the piece, Goya: A Life in Song.
+Because of Domingo's time commitments, the musical was made into a concept album and was recorded in 1988.
+The album was produced by Phil Ramone and included the song "Till I Loved You" (a 1988 cover by Barbra Streisand and Don Johnson reached number 25 on the Billboard Hot 100.).
+Domingo also recorded a single of the song with Gloria Estefan titled "Hasta amarte" (used in the Spanish-language version of the album, Goya Una Vida Hecha Cancion), which peaked at number 8 on Billboard's Hot Latin Songs chart.
+Domingo sang the role of Goya, with Jennifer Rush, Gloria Estefan, Dionne Warwick, Richie Havens, and Seiko Matsuda in other roles.